zabbix/community-templates/SCADA_IoT_Energy_Home_Automation_Industrial_monitoring/template_avtech_room_alert_3e/6.0/README.md

-# RoomAlert 3E
+# AvTech RoomAlert 3E

 ## Overview

 Zabbix template for the AvTech Room Alert 3E environment monitor.
 This template can be used to monitor the temperature reading from the device's internal thermometer.

 To use, create a new host with an SNMP Interface pointing at the IP address of the Room Alert 3E.
-This interface **must be set to SNMPv1** otherwise it will not be able to read the temperature.
+This interface should be set to SNMPv1, or it may not be able to read the temperature.

-Includes an 'average' alert trigger for temperatures in excess of 25°C and a 'critical' alert trigger for temperatures in excess of 30°C.
+Includes an 'average' alert trigger for temperatures in excess of 75°F and a 'high' alert trigger for temperatures in excess of 86°C.

 ## Macros used

-There are no macros links in this template.
+There are no unique macros in this template.

 ## Template links

-There are no template links in this template.
+- Template Net Network Generic Device SNMP

 ## Discovery rules